jkaewprateep/lessonfrom_Applied-Machine-Learning-in-Python/README.md

 University of Michigan - Applied Machine Learning in Python - notes

 ## 🧸💬 What are prediction scores and why are the provided prediction scores not equal to the summation of the error square of scores and prediction?
+💃( 👩‍🏫 )💬 We need representing values because it is not a measurement but a representing of the same method and from the expecting method, communication values are not correct values in mathematics but it is meaning in most cases.
 ![Alt text](https://github.com/jkaewprateep/lessonfrom_Applied-Machine-Learning-in-Python/blob/main/01.png?raw=true "Title")

 ## 🧸💬 Why periodic function steps help with prediction location and tricks.